-Currently, TorHoerman Law is currently accepting and signing cases for the Valsartan lawsuit.
-If you believe that you may potentially have a claim against Valsartan or similar drugs, please fill out the form at the bottom of the page and a member of our investigation team will be in contact with you soon.
+TorHoerman Law is currently accepting and signing cases in the Valsartan Lawsuit.
+If you believe that you may potentially have a claim against valsartan or similar drugs, please fill out the chat form.

 Valsartan is also sometimes prescribed with hydrochlorothiazide (HCTZ) to treat hypertension.

-Chinese manufacturer Zhejiang Huahai Pharmaceutical first discovered that the generic valsartan products =the company was producing contained impurities, including N-nitrosodimethylamine (NDMA).
+Chinese manufacturer Zhejiang Huahai Pharmaceutical first discovered that the generic valsartan products that the company was producing contained impurities, including N-nitrosodimethylamine (NDMA).

 Zhejiang Huahai Pharmaceutical supplied these generic drugs containing NDMA to US-based pharmaceutical companies Major Pharmaceuticals, Solco Healthcare, and Teva Pharmaceuticals Industries Ltd. These companies then processed and distributed the drugs to the US market.

-NDMA is an organic chemical compound that has been labelled as a probable human carcinogen, according to the International Agency for Research on Cancer (IARC).
+NDMA is an organic chemical compound that has been labeled as a probable human carcinogen, according to the International Agency for Research on Cancer (IARC).